 How does CRU Drive hiring work?

-Sometimes you may not want to buy an expensive CRU carrier, so we a large number of rental drives that you can lease on a weekly basis.
+Sometimes you may not want to buy an expensive CRU carrier, so we have rental drives that you can lease.
 Once we've loaded the DCP onto the CRU carrier we arrange all the logistics of getting the drive to the cinema and back again.

 What is Upmixing and do I need it?